Statcounter

 Chris lay crying and praying; replaying many troubling events in his mind, trying to make sense of it all.
 He lay on the ground, waiting to die while fiercely beating himself up for the past.

-A neighborhood gang approached as Chris lay unconscious, face down in the gravel under his guardian angel.
+A neighborhood gang, known as Dumaine block (D-Block) approached as Chris lay unconscious, face down in the gravel under his guardian angel.

-“Yo, see what the hell this crazy ass has on him and let’s get the fuck outta here Thomas,” one of the guys commanded.
+“...Yo, see what the fuck this crazy ass white boy got on him and let’s get the fuck outta here, Thomas,” one of the guys commanded.

 Thomas has been in and out of jail since he was 15.
 He still runs with a gang because society, he feels, will never give him the chance he deserves.
 He’s an unlikely gang member in many ways.

-He’s quite gifted in the area of auto mechanics, a talent which serves him well at such a point where life finds him since he and the boys steal and strip cars regularly, making a race pit crew look like shade tree mechanics.
+He’s quite gifted in the area of auto mechanics, a talent which serves him well at such a point where life finds him, since he and the boys steal and strip cars for "chop-shops" routinely, making a race pit crew look like shade tree mechanics.

 Thomas’ aunt taught him, as his parents before her, to be a God fearing person.
 He was taught right from wrong and provided the necessary tools, love and support to succeed.
-But, in a world where so few second chances are afforded, one must do whatever it takes to survive…especially when you‘re in a gang.
+But, in a world where so few second chances are afforded, one must do whatever it takes to survive…especially when you‘re in a gang as a result of bad decisions.

 Maintaining the status quo is easier than crawling out; a cornerstone of gang life.
 On the streets, it’s kill or be killed; a creed that comes with the territory when accepting membership.

 A moving target at all times, by accepting the lifestyle of a gang, one must accept hard truths.
-There’s a bead always planted squarely on your head.
-Be it a rival gang, the police or a lone vigilante; the bead is always there.
+There’s a bead, always planted squarely on your head.
+Be it a rival gang, the police or a lone vigilante; the bead is always there, ready to exact an end.

-Thomas continued to snoop through Chris’ pockets before looking back to the guys who were eagerly watching from the curb.
+Thomas continued to snoop through Chris’ pockets before looking back to the guys who eagerly watched from the curb.

-“Well let’s take the shit he got on him and get the fuck outta here before he dies boy,” one of the guys demanded.
+“Well let’s take the shit he got on him and get the fuck outta here before he dies, son,” one of the guys demanded.

 He fixed his eyes again to the top of the gate, staring at the angel.